Frequently Asked Questions

 We are able to accommodate many medical and dietary needs.
 Please contact our office to discuss your specific situation before applying.

-What are your safety protocols?
+What are your health and safety protocols?

 Smithsonian Student Travel and Putney Student Travel take students’ safety and health very seriously.
 Since 1951 Putney has delivered active, educational, safe, meaningful, and fun programs.
 We maintain close relationships with the communities we visit and have strong networks of in-country contacts.
 Our leaders are well-traveled and trained in first aid and CPR.
 They are able to teach students how to be safe and responsible travelers.
 In the event of serious illness or injury, International SOS, a leading provider of international medical emergency services, is available to provide consultation and emergency medical evacuation services for destinations outside of the United States.